Optimizing small BERTs trained for German NER: Introduction

 In summary, the main goal of this article is to enable the training of efficient \ac{BERT} models for German \ac{NER} on limited resources.
-For this, the article provides different methodology and claims the following contributions: \begin{itemize} \item We introduce and share two new datasets for German \ac{NER} formed from existing digital editions. \item We investigate the influence of different \ac{BERT} pre-training methods, such as pre-training tasks, varying positional encoding, and adding \ac{WWM} on a total of five different \ac{NER} datasets. \item On the same \ac{NER} tasks, we investigate different approaches to perform fine-tuning.
-Hereby, we propose two new methods which led to performance improvements: \ac{CSE}-tagging and a modified form of \acp{LCRF}. \item We introduce a novel rule-based decoding strategy achieving further improvements. \item We propose \ac{WWA}, a modification of the \ac{BERT} architecture that reduces the memory requirements of the \ac{BERT} models, especially for processing long sequences, and also leads to further performance improvements. \item We share the datasets (see Section \ref{sec:Datasets}) and our source code\footnote{\url{https://github.com/NEISSproject/tf2_neiss_nlp/tree/berNer21}} which is based on \cite{wick2021_tfaip_joss} with the community \end{itemize}
+For this, the article provides different methodology and claims the following contributions: \begin{itemize} \item We introduce and share two datasets for German \ac{NER} formed from existing digital editions. \item We investigate the influence of different \ac{BERT} pre-training methods, such as pre-training tasks, varying positional encoding, and adding \acl{WWM} on a total of five different \ac{NER} datasets. \item On the same \ac{NER} tasks, we investigate different approaches to perform fine-tuning.
+Hereby, we propose two new methods which led to performance improvements: \acl{CSE} tagging and a modified form of \aclp{LCRF}. \item We introduce a novel rule-based decoding strategy achieving further improvements. \item We propose \acl{WWA}, a modification of the \ac{BERT} architecture that reduces the memory requirements of the \ac{BERT} models, especially for processing long sequences, and also leads to further performance improvements. \item We share the datasets (see Section \ref{sec:Datasets}) and our source code\footnote{\url{https://github.com/NEISSproject/tf2_neiss_nlp/tree/berNer21} which is based on \emph{tfaip} \citep{Wick2021}} with the community. \end{itemize}

 The remainder of this article is structured as follows: In Section \ref{sec:Datasets} we present our datasets including the two new German \ac{NER} datasets.
 In Section \ref{sec:Pre-training} we introduce the different pre-training techniques, while Section \ref{sec:Fine-tuning} describes fine-tuning.
-In both sections we provide an overview of the existing techniques which we adopted and also introduce our novel methods.
-Subsequently, in Section \ref{sec:WWA}, we introduce \ac{WWA}.
+Subsequently, in Section \ref{sec:WWA}, we introduce \acf{WWA}.
+In all these sections we provide an overview of the existing techniques with the corresponding related work which we adopted and also introduce our novel methods.
 After that, Section \ref{sec:Experiments} shows the conducted experiments and their results.
-We conclude this article by discussing our results and giving an outlook on future work.
+We conclude this article by a discussion of our results and giving an outlook on future work.